文明のターンテーブルThe Turntable of Civilization

 A former South Korean comfort woman is making waves by strongly criticizing the weekly protest rally against the Japanese government in front of the Japanese embassy in Seoul.

-And the comfort woman support group Justice Memory Solidarity for the Resolution of the Japanese Military Sexual Slavery Issue (Justice Federation), which organizes the rally.
+The Comfort Woman support group Justice Memory Solidarity for the Resolution of the Japanese Military Sexual Slavery Issue (Justice Federation) organizes the rally.

 Lee Yong-soo, 91, criticized the Justice League.

-According to South Korean media, Lee held a press conference in Daegu in the southeastern part of the country on the 7th.
+According to South Korean media, Lee held a press conference on the 7th in Daegu, in the southeastern part of the country.

 She also criticized the students for not knowing where the money raised by the students attending the rally would be used.
 She indicated her intention not to participate in future rallies.